How to Get Into Ohio State University: Acceptance Rate + Requirements

 Final Thoughts

 Getting into Ohio State University can be a lengthy process, but with careful preparation and a strong application, it is definitely within reach.
-To increase your chances of admission, it's important to stand out from the crowd.
+To increase your chances of admission, you’ll need to stand out from the crowd.

 Showcase your unique qualities, experiences, and accomplishments in your application materials, and be authentic throughout the process!